AldisiRana/GenRisk/docs/source/cli.rst

 Command Line Interface
 #######################
 .. note::
-    Detailed information about the functions can be found in the `pipeline <pipeline.rst>`_.
+    Detailed information about the functions can be found in the `pipeline <pipeline.html>`_.

 The genrisk command line interface includes multiple commands which can be used as follows: